tiqsclass6/aws-repo-assignments/README.md

 ## 📌 Project Overview

-This project deploys a fully animated **Argentina-themed static website** to **AWS S3** using **Terraform**, featuring background music, an interactive carousel, shimmering text, and glowing flag-color effects.
+This project deploys a fully animated **España-themed static website** to **AWS S3** using **Terraform**, featuring background music, an interactive carousel, shimmering text, and glowing flag-color effects.
 The deployment follows modern AWS best practices including **Bucket Owner Enforced** (no ACLs) and fully automated provisioning using Infrastructure as Code.

 ![diagram.png](/Screenshots/diagram.png)